Beyond IID: data-driven decision-making in heterogeneous environments: Introduction

-\textbf{Analysis of SAA for integral probability metrics (IPMs) (\Cref{sec:SAA-analysis}).} Our third main contribution lies in developing a general analysis to bound the uniform DRO regret of SAA under the sole assumption that the distance is an integral probability metric (as defined in \Cref{sec:IPM}).
-We remark that for this general class of metrics (of which the Kolmogorov, Wasserstein and total variation distances are special cases), one can draw a correspondence between metrics and classes of test functions.
-We leverage this correspondence to establish in \Cref{thm:generating_class} a problem-dependent bound on the regret of SAA, by reducing the optimization problem to the question of whether the objective function defining the problem class of interest can be well approximated by the function class defining the metric driving the heterogeneity.
-We dub this key quantity the approximation parameter and derive bounds on it for three central distances of interest by relating it to more physical quantities such as the Lipschitz constant, the total variation or the range of the objective function.
+\textbf{Analysis of SAA for integral probability metrics (IPMs).} Our second contribution is the development of a general framework to bound the asymptotic regret of SAA under the assumption that the distance is an integral probability metric (IPM), as defined in \Cref{sec:IPM}.
+Notably, this broad class of metrics—which includes the Kolmogorov and Wasserstein distances—can be linked to specific generating classes of functions.
+We leverage this connection to introduce the ``approximation parameter,'' a quantity that captures the complexity required to uniformly approximate the objective function using functions from the generating class of the IPM.
+This parameter not only provides a bound on the regret of SAA but also has a natural geometric interpretation.
+By utilizing standard topological results, we show that this approach enables meaningful regret bounds.
+Specifically, for the Kolmogorov and Wasserstein distances, our framework relates the worst-case regret of SAA to practical quantities, such as the Lipschitz constant or the total variation of the objective function.
+Our analysis extends the results derived in the context of ``the method of probability metrics'' \citep{rachev2002quantitative}.
+We discuss the relation of our work to these results in \Cref{rem:comp_litt}.

-All in all, this general approach enables us to develop a simple diagnostic giving sufficient conditions to guarantee a vanishing regret for SAA as a function of the radius of heterogeneity $\rad$, but also a ``rule of thumb'' to characterize settings in which SAA may perform poorly in the presence of heterogeneity.